 Purpose: You must be prepared to deliver samples to quilt shops to advertise your class, administer trunk shows, and demonstrate competency to your students through completed projects.
 We do not include Table Runners as completed projects, although we do consider Table Runners vital to your teaching program.
-The purpose of this requirement is to learn proficiency and prepare yourself for being a professional instructor.
-Anyone can make a not involve free sewing on your own projects, but will include few table runners and begin teaching.
-If you are interested in being an instructor on a professional level, full-size quilts demonstrate carry through to workshops.
-If you can demonstrate technical you have earned that title.
+The purpose of this requirement is to learn proficiency, prepare yourself for being a professional instructor.
+Anyone can make a few table runners and begin teaching.
+If you are interested in being an instructor on a professional, full size quilts demonstrates you have earned that title.
 If you walk into a workshop with an instructor, you want to know that they have done the work to master what they are teaching.
 Being confident in tackling even the most detailed and large of Judy's projects demonstrates this.
-Having them guilted and bound is a step professionals must take.
-We still want you to have an entire line of table runner options for one day classes and shop samples, but they will not count towards your five completed guilts.
+Having them quilted and bound is a step professionals must take.
+We still want you to have an entire line of table runner options for one day classes and shop samples, but they will not count towards your five completed quilts.